spm/spm-docs/docs/reference/docs/spm.meeg.source.eeg_shp_distort.md

 The random seed that defines trajectory

 * **Delete random seed directory** (choose from the menu)
-Will force delete of any existin random seed files
+Will force delete of any existing random seed files